13U Through 18U Rules of Play

 High school bat weight and length differential are waived for all 13 and under divisions with a maximum drop weight of -8 on all bats.
 Approved bats are those which are clearly marked with the 1.15 BPF or BBCOR.
 The 14U, 16U and 18U divisions are required to meet all high school bat specifications (BBCOR); wood bats are also approved for play.

 Starters can re-enter only one (1) time in a game.
-Starters and substitutes are “married” to each other for the re-entry requirements.
+Starters and substitutes are “married” to each other for the re-entry requirements. **Once a pitcher is removed from the pitchers position, he/she may not return to pitch in the same game.**

 In the event that an elimination game is tied after seven (7) innings or the allotted time of one hour and forty five minutes (145) has expired the “International Tie Breaker” will be put into play.
 This will put the last out of the previous inning on second base with no outs and play will continue until a team has prevailed